The BEST Lake Louise Restaurants to Try

 - Price: $

-Not so much a Lake Louise restaurant, but a small cafe good for takeaway sandwiches and coffee drinks.
+Not so much a full-scale restaurant, but a small cafe good for takeaway sandwiches and coffee drinks.
 We usually stop at The Trailhead Cafe for a warm-up after a long day out at Lake Louise Ski Resort.

 This is a great stop if you just want something short and sweet before heading to do your activity at Lake Louise or Moraine Lake in the morning.
 Like most coffee shops, they close around 5pm, so if you’re craving a latte and baked good, get here before then (there aren’t many other proper coffee shops until you get to Field or the town of Banff).